So, you’re wondering about Smile Direct Club (SDC), and if it’s the best option for you.

 SDC is not the only company that has seized on the opportunity to attract people who want straighter teeth but for a lower price.
 Other similar companies include SmileLove and SnapConnect.
-They follow the same business models and are not recommended by the professional medical and dental community.
+They follow the same business models and are regarded with a certain amount of skepticism by some in the professional medical and dental community.

 Braces are expensive, noticeable and can be time-consuming.
-But that’s because straightening your teeth safely and effectively usually requires supervision by qualified professionals and quality materials.
-Cheap options like Smile Direct and their competitors may seem like the best option if you don’t think you can afford traditional braces or clear aligners.
-But in this case, it’s most likely that the risks far outway the lower cost of SDC services.
+But that’s because a lot goes into to straightening your teeth.
+Cheap options like Smile Direct and their competitors can be a good option if you don’t think you can afford traditional braces or clear aligners.

 What is Smile Direct Club?